Longest war: Were America's decades in Afghanistan worth it?

+3 of10 FILE - In this Jan.
+28, 2012 file photo, U.S. soldiers, part of the NATO- led International Security Assistance Force (ISAF) patrol west of Kabul, Afghanistan.
+As the United States ends the nearly 20-year war in Afghanistan and as the Taliban recapture much of the country, Americans are asking if the longest war in their history was worth the cost.
+Hoshang Hashimi/AP Show More Show Less

-3 of12 In this Aug.
+4 of10 In this Aug.
 11, 2021, photo retired Lance Cpl.
 William Bee poses for a photo with his wife Bobby Jean surrounded by memories of his military service at his home in Jacksonville, N.C.
-Karl B DeBlaker/AP Show More Show Less
+Karl B DeBlaker/AP Show More Show Less 5 of10

-4 of12 The U.S. Embassy buildings are seen in Kabul, Afghanistan, Saturday, Aug.
-14, 2021.
-The last-minute decision to send 3,000 U.S. troops to Afghanistan to help partially evacuate the U.S. Embassy is calling into question whether President Joe Biden will meet his Aug.
-31 deadline for fully withdrawing combat forces.
-The vanguard of a Marine contingent arrived in Kabul on Friday and most of the rest of the 3,000 are due by Sunday.
-Rahmat Gul/AP Show More Show Less 5 of12

 Here's what 19-year-old Lance Cpl.
 William Bee felt flying into southern Afghanistan on Christmas Day 2001: purely lucky.
 The U.S. was hitting back at the al-Qaida plotters who had brought down the World Trade Center, and Bee found himself among the first Marines on the ground.